irsat000/CAI-Tools/README.md

 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.

 ### Misc
+###### Use last X
+Limit the chat features by the last X amount of messages.
+Applies to Import Chat as well.
 ###### Drag and Remove Button
 You can drag the button by its appendage on the left.
 If tapped 3 times consecutively on the appendage, it will remove the button until page reload.
 ###### Passive